How to view & search WooCommerce customer order history

 Adding a segment for the repeat buyers

-In this way we can quickly gather WooCommerce customer list when you click again in that segment in particular.
+In this way, we can quickly gather a WooCommerce customer list when you click again in that segment in particular.

-As we mentioned earlier you can filter and order your customer based on different aspects.
-For example, you can order your users based on their lifetime value, you can filter them based on the number of orders.
+As mentioned, you can filter and order your customers based on different aspects.
+For example, you can order your users based on their lifetime value and filter them based on the number of orders.
 All of this can be seen in this video:

 That’s it!
 Now you know how you can use your WooCommerce customer history to search and filter your WooCommerce customers.
-You can now segment your customers by using their purchase data and create your own custom marketing campaigns.
-We hope that you will find this article useful and that it is going to help you better manage and organize your WooCommerce customers.
+You can now segment your customers using their purchase data and create custom marketing campaigns.
+We hope you will find this article helpful and help you better manage and organize your WooCommerce customers.